Academies of Sciences and Humanities

 - © Leopoldina/David Ausserhofer

-The functions of the German academies of sciences and humanities include providing guidance and advice to policymakers and society as a whole relating to general and specific areas of research.
+The aims of the German academies of sciences and humanities include providing guidance and advice to policymakers and society as a whole relating to general and specific areas of research.
 They organise symposia and public events, with which they make a valuable and research-based contribution to the dialogue between research, society and industry.

 With opinions based on outstanding specialist knowledge, the academies support policymakers and the public in finding suitable answers to current issues and problems.
 In addition, a key mission of the academies is the coordination and support of long-term basic research projects and the development and cultivation of interdisciplinary dialogue.